SWOT-Confluence/renew/README.md

 ## execution

-AWS credentials will need to be passed as environment variables to the container so that `datagen` may access AWS infrastructure to generate JSON files.
+AWS credentials will need to be passed as environment variables to the container so that `renew` may access AWS infrastructure to generate JSON files.

 ```
 # Credentials